 1968 – OFFICIAL SWEDISH OLYMPIC TEAM SNEAKER

-The Olympics took place in Mexico 1968, also known as the design Olympics because of the graphic design campaign, which became one of the most famous in Olympic history.
-Tretorn was proud creators of the official Swedish Olympic team sneaker and became after this event even more acknowledge as a sports and sneakers brand across the world.
+The Olympics took place in Mexico in 1968, also known as the design Olympics because of the graphic design campaign, which became one of the most famous in Olympic history.
+Tretorn was a proud creator of the official Swedish Olympic team sneaker and became after this event even more acknowledge as a sports and sneakers brand across the world.

 The Olympic was also the official Olympic team sneaker during the winter Olympics in Grenoble.